AdobeDocs/commerce-marketplace/src/pages/guides/sellers/profile-information.md

 ## Contact info

 Your contact information shows your Mage ID, your Adobe ID, and any Adobe IMS organizations you are currently associated with per your login.
 Your contact information also includes your address, phone number, and PayPal email address.
-As part of the registration process, you must enter a valid PayPal email, even if your extensions are available for free on Commerce Marketplace.
+As part of the registration process, you must enter a valid PayPal email, even if your listings are available for free on Commerce Marketplace.
 Adobe Commerce sends your revenue share payment to your PayPal account.

 ![Contact information](_images/account-information.png)